grahamboucher/R_Problem_Set/README.md

 Dennis Lab problem set for R

-This is the introduction module to the R
+This is the introduction module to R

 First, you'll need to ensure that you have the following items: